ski-freak/Atnia/content/main/Card Game/Card Game Rules Doc.md

 If a phase/step does not explicitly make a player the active player, no player is active and therefore players may not take actions (such as playing cards), however, If a fast or slow speed card/effect is somehow put onto the horizon anyway, the player who does not control it becomes the active player.

+#### Notes on ending the round:
+If you attack then pass, or play a burst/intermezzo card then pass, this pass does not count towards ending the round as during your 'turn' you did still take an action.

 #### Draw phase notes:
 To do the simultaneous decision making, you can give each player two cards (one for keeping their hand one for not), each player picks a card and places it face down, then players turn over their cards at the same time.

 ---
 ## Combat
+Combat is how you can use your units to damage your opponent, or use your units to block opposing units attacking you.
+You can attack whenever you could play a slow card.

 During the main phase, while you are the active player and there are no unresolved effects, you may start an attack by declaring your attackers.
-You attack players, not their cards.
-You can only attack opposing units directly if the attacking unit has 'challenger').
+You attack players, not their cards (you can only attack opposing units directly if the attacking unit has 'challenger').

+- You may attack up to three times per round, with any number of units each time.
+- Both attacking and blocking causes units to flip.
+- You cannot attack or block with flipped units.

 Combat phase outline:
 1. Combat begins with the attacking player being active, declaring one or more attackers and committing any desired cards/effects to the horizon.